Search Warrants in the Australian Capital Territory

 - What can be seized (this will normally need to be related to the offence in question, but police may also be able to seize other evidence of serious crimes as well)

-Generally the police’s powers will be dictated by the terms of the warrant, but some general rules apply.
+Generally, the police’s powers will be dictated by the terms of the warrant, but some general rules apply.
 The police can usually take photographs and items can be seized from the premises.
-The police can also use any necessary equipment which is reasonably necessarily to examine relevant items found during the search.
+The police can also use any necessary equipment which is reasonably necessary to examine relevant items found during the search.
 Police do however need to be careful not to overstep their authority, as this could prejudice a case unnecessarily.
 Police also need to ensure that the occupier of the premises (or someone who they reasonably think is representing them) a copy of the warrant.
 The police also need to identify themselves as well.

 If you are an occupier or owner of premises, in the ACT, which are being subjected to a search, it is important to make sure you view the warrant and are given a copy.
 Under the Crimes Act, as the occupier or a representative of the occupier, you have a general right to observe the search taking place, and it is advisable that you do so.
 It is also advisable that you do not hinder police as this could mean you will lose the right to observe the search and it may also result in other charges in addition to any the police may be intending to lay in relation to the search.